RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/DecayBit_8cpp.md

       }
     }

-    void compute_SM_higgs_decays(DecayTable::Entry& result, double mh)
+    /// Populate SM Higgs decay channels for a higgs mass of m_h void compute_SM_higgs_decays(DecayTable::Entry& result, double mh)
     {
       // Just kill off the point if the Higgs is < 1 GeV in mass.